Introduction

 What Are the Essential Safety Measures for DIY Electrical Work?

-Engaging in minor electrical tasks, such as replacing light bulbs or fixtures, can be fulfilling and cost-effective.
-However, it is crucial to follow these safety precautions to mitigate risks:
+Small electrical jobs, such as changing light bulbs or fixtures, can be enjoyable and cost-effective.
+Keep these safety tips in mind to ensure a secure experience:

 Turn Off the Power: